 I've been teaching at the college level for 14 years now.
 Before that, I even taught kindergarten and middle school.
 My full teaching history is available on my C.V. on the writing page, and I can provide you with sample syllabi and assignment sheets if you just ask.
 This spring semester, I’ll join the English faculty at the University of Alaska Fairbanks as Term Assistant Professor of Creative Writing and Technical Writing.
-Below is some information about where I've taught most recently.
+Below is some information about where I've taught before that.

 University of Minnesota, 2008–2018

 During my time at the University of Minnesota, I taught roughly fifty sections of Technical & Professional Writing, in both in-person and online formats.
 In these courses we discussed workplace writing, document design and digital rhetoric.
 Dr. Lee-Ann Kastman Breuch served as my supervisor, and in 2010 she and I worked together to create the curriculum for online sections of Tech Writing.
 My students at the University of Minnesota have been unceasingly bright and creative.

 Loft Literary Center, 2009–2011